andrenasx/Gameorama/README.md

 # lbaw2133

 ## Collaborative News

 Gameorama is a web application that provides a place for gamers to post, discuss and rate the latest news on their favorite videogames and topics.

+###  Wiki

+The project Artefacts and complete Components can be seen in the [Wiki](https://github.com/andrenasx/Gameorama/wiki)

 ### Installation